rorcde/mds20_deepfolio/datasets/README.md

 File Binance_API_dataset contains the code for downloading the data from Binance API to the Google Drive.

-File Sequential_data_preprocessing contains all the manipulations with data to achieve the form of temporal point process.
+File Sequential_data_processing contains all the manipulations with data to achieve the form of temporal point process.

 ## Temporal point process